ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 ### From Code to AWS Lambda
 AWS Lambda is an event-driven, serverless computing platform.
 Ballerina functions can be deployed in AWS Lambda by annotating a Ballerina function with `@awslambda:Function`, which should have the `function (awslambda:Context, json) returns json|error` function signature.

 The sample below illustrates a simple echo function with AWS Lambda annotations.
-Compiling the sample will generate

 ```ballerina
 import ballerinax/awslambda;